jamatarmusic/GENajam/README.md

 This open source program is written for the Arduino Uno or Nano.
 Once the software hits alpha with a physical prototype, I'll include a schematic so you can build your own!

-Currently uses the LCD Keypad Shield by DFRobot and a custom midi input / micro SD card reader shield.
+Currently uses the LCD Keypad Shield by DFRobot, a standard mini SD card reader and Fourty Seven Effects midi input and output.
+It will be expanded with 4 potentiometers for controlling operators 1-4 on each channel.

 SD card CS pin goes to pin 3.
 Use this guide for the midi output: https://www.notesandvolts.com/2015/03/midi-for-arduino-build-midi-output.html